-It's true, in the past I have recommended plenty of natural perfumes.
+It's true, in the past I have recommended plenty of non toxic perfumes.
 I have either personally tested them or dug through mountains of reviews and chemical makeup data to determine which brands are the best.
-But here's my problem when it comes to natural perfumes: their staying power, accessibility, and overall fragrance profiles.
+But here's my problem when it comes to non toxic perfumes: their staying power, accessibility, and overall fragrance profiles.

 So what's the problem with natural perfumes?
 Absolutely nothing when it comes to their chemical compositions but I haven't been able to find one that I truly enjoy the smell of and/or that stay longer than an hour or two on my skin.
 I don't want to smell like straight cedar wood or a vanilla bean.
 You can call it whatever fancy name you want such as Tropical Vacation but the simplicity of smelling like a coconut just isn't doing it for me.
 The complexity of those top, middle, and base notes just isn't there - at least not that I can find.